I’ve updated this post on 18 July 2020 for the latest changes in legislation

 If you do your own bookkeeping then make sure you do your bookkeeping regularly so you have an up to date view on what you are owed.

 You’ll need to set up a Directors Loan Account in your chart of accounts.
-I use Quickbooks and the chart of accounts section is under the menu option “Accounting” on the left.
+If you use Quickbooks and the chart of accounts section is under the menu option “Accounting” on the left.

-If necessary, you can add an account for your Directors Current Account in Quickbooks by clicking “new” in the top right-hand corner.
+If necessary, you can add an account for your Quickbooks Directors Loan Account by clicking “new” in the top right-hand corner.

 If you think you Business will owe you money then it makes sense to set up the account as a Creditor.